Why Safeguarding Training Is Falling Short of Mental Health Legislation

 How Does Safeguarding Training Need to Improve?

 When the future of a mental health patient rests solely in your hands, you want to know you are making informed choices.
-Safeguarding training that offers engaging and accessible learning opportunities
+Safeguarding training that offers engaging and accessible learning opportunities on-the-job safeguarding training can be both expensive and a nightmare to coordinate, an alternative solution is needed.

 Out of the healthcare professionals questioned, 92% believed they would benefit from more online training courses and resources.
 One of the biggest obstacles for an effective diagnosis is time constraints, which prevent staff from doing their job effectively.
 Online safeguarding training negates the need for lengthy training meetings and allows employees to stay up to date on current regulations in their own time.
 The increased flexibility could help healthcare staff integrate safeguarding training more efficiently.